ManifoldFR/phd-defence/slides.md

 * An appropriate variant of ALM can work quite well for solving OCPs
   * Our solver is seeing use for MPC and solving offline OCPs
+* Basic blocks for benchmarking OCP solvers
 * **Implementations (and heuristics) matter**
+* Revamped Riccati to create a **parallel Riccati-based solver for OCPs**
-* Riccati can be revamped: **our parallel solver gives great improvements** on large systems!
+  * our parallel solver gives great improvements on large systems!

 ---